Shibboleth: Examples

-Some American soldiers in the Pacific theater in World War II used the word lollapalooza as a shibboleth to challenge unidentified persons, on the premise that Japanese people would often pronounce both letters L and R as rolled Rs.
-In Oliver Gramling's Free Men Are Fighting: The Story of World War II (1942) the author notes that, in the war, Japanese spies would often approach checkpoints posing as American or Filipino military personnel.
-A shibboleth such as lollapalooza would be used by the sentry, who, if the first two syllables come back as rorra, would "open fire without waiting to hear the remainder".
-Another sign/countersign used by the Allied forces: the challenge/sign was "flash", the password "thunder", and the countersign "Welcome".
-This was used during D-Day during World War II due to the absence of the voiceless dental fricative (th-sound) and voiced labial–velar approximant (w-sound) in German.
+Some U.S. soldiers in the Pacific theater of World War II used the word lollapalooza as a shibboleth to challenge unidentified persons, on the premise that Japanese people would often pronounce both letters L and R as rolled Rs.
+In Oliver Gramling's Free Men Are Fighting: The Story of World War II (1942), the author notes that during the war, Japanese spies would often approach checkpoints posing as American or Filipino military personnel.
+The sentry would demand pronunciation of a shibboleth such as lollapalooza and, if the first two syllables were pronounced as rorra, would "open fire without waiting to hear the remainder."
+Another sign/countersign used by the Allied forces: the challenge/sign was "flash", the password "thunder," and the countersign "Welcome."
+This was used throughout D-Day during World War II, due to the absence of the voiceless dental fricative //θ// and voiced labial–velar approximant /w/ in German.

-During The Troubles in Northern Ireland, use of the name Derry or Londonderry for the province's second-largest city was often taken as an indication of the speaker's political stance, and as such frequently implied more than simply naming the location.
-The pronunciation of the name of the letter H is a related shibboleth, with Catholics pronouncing it as "haitch" and Protestants often pronouncing the letter differently.
+During The Troubles in Northern Ireland, use of the name Derry or Londonderry for the province's second-largest city was often taken as an indication of the speaker's political stance, as it is known as "Derry" to Irish republicans and "Londonderry" to Ulster unionists.
+As such, the name the speaker used frequently implied more than simply identifying the location.
+The pronunciation of the name of the letter H is a related shibboleth, with Catholics pronouncing it as "haitch" and Protestants often pronouncing it "aitch."

-During the Black July riots of Sri Lanka in 1983, many Tamils were massacred by Sinhalese youths.
-In many cases these massacres took the form of boarding buses and getting the passengers to pronounce words that had at the beginning (like baldiya 'bucket') and executing the people who found it difficult.
+During the 1983 Black July riots in Sri Lanka, many Tamils were massacred by Sinhalese youths.
+In many cases, these massacres took the form of boarding buses, getting the passengers to pronounce words that had at the beginning (like baldiya "bucket"), and executing those who found it difficult.